nickthecook/ops/README.md

 - **simple**: easy to use even for people who know nothing about how the tool works; no "namespaces" or DSLs
 - **self-contained**: no references to external resources, just run `git clone` and `ops up` to use an `ops`-enabled project
 - **self-documenting**: your `ops` configuration documents how to use your project as you automate tasks; no documentation drift
+- **environment-aware**: support different configurations for different environments without implementing support in your code

 With this `ops.yml` in your repo root: